 - Borrowers borrow from the liquidity pool against their collateral

-- The collateral ratios are hard-coded (this doesn’t happen so in the real finance)
+- The collateral ratios are hard-coded (this doesn’t happen so in real finance)

-- The interest rate is set with hard-coded linear “utilization formulas” (never happens so in the real finance – there is a market mechanism in the real finance)
+- The interest rate is set with hard-coded linear “utilization formulas” (never happens so in real finance – there is a market mechanism in real finance)

 - The Borrower’s loan maturity is unlimited

-- Lenders can withdraw their funds any time, but only then when there are free funds in the liquidity pool
+- Lenders can withdraw their funds at any time, but only then when there are free funds in the liquidity pool.

 These simplifications have allowed the implementation of 100% of business logic on the blockchain.
 However, these simplifications have created a regulatory issue with the money-market-funds (see the “Why the DeFi liquidity pooling has regulatory risk?
 What are the alternatives?“).
 The response from the money-market-fund providers is to have 100% blockchain-based open-source and governance tokens (that’s from the script “no-one will be responsible to the regulator“).